architech-boards/tibidabo-customization/source/kernel.rst

 .. host::

- make -j <2 * number of processor's cores> uImage
+ | make -j <2 * number of processor's cores> uImage

+If you omit *-j* parameter, *make* will run one task after the other, if you specify it *make* will parallelize the tasks execution while respecting the dependencies between them.
+Generally, you will place a value for *-j* parameter corresponding to the double of your processor's cores number, for example, on a quad core machine you will place *-j 8*.

 By the end of the build process you will get **uImage** under *arch/arm/boot*.

 .. host::

- ~/Documents/linux-2.6-imx/arch/arm/boot/uImage
+ | ~/Documents/linux-2.6-imx/arch/arm/boot/uImage

-Enjoy!